 Sinuses – For this, I recommend to all my patients to buy a neti pot, or sinus irrigation cup.
 These can be found online or at health food stores.
 Simply fill the cup with pure, slightly warm water, and add a couple pinches of sea salt.
 Then occlude one side of your nose with the nozzle, tilt your head forward and to the side, breathe out your mouth, and tip the cup so that the contents start flowing into the nasal cavity and come out the other side of your nose.
 Do this for about 1/2 of the pot, then repeat for the other side.
 It can be repeated several times a day for severe nasal congestion.
 It’s easy, cheap, and effective for sinus health and clearing

 Respiratory - I often suggest a cool-mist diffuser to be run in your bedroom at night while sleeping.
 Place essential oils into the provided water reservoir in most diffusers.
 My favorites for chest congestion are lavender, pine and eucalyptus.
 Add some oregano or thyme if there’s any sign of possible infection.
 (Note: do not use instead of seeking medical advice!)
 A good mix is 5-10 drops of these oils into the reservoir.
-Most oils can be purchased at any local health food store, or on our website's Virtual Pharmacy.
+Most oils can be purchased at any local health food store, or on either of our website's Virtual Pharmacies.
 A great diffuser that I suggest on our pharmacy is made by NOW, called the Ultrasonic Real Bamboo Diffuser (code: N75215).

 Gastrointestinal - This is the major immune regulation system in the body.
 Variousauthorities claim that the gut makes up anywhere from 70-80% of our immune system.
 In fact, our entire gut ecosystem (microbiome) contains many TRILLIONS of bacteria, more than our human cell population!
 The goal is to balance and enhance the beneficial population of friendly bacteria.
 Why?
 Because of the myriad of far-reaching beneficial effects the bacteria do for our immune system (not to mention brain).
 A recent article in the June 2012 Scientific American highlighted the importance of our gut ecosystem, and how ignored it is regarding our health.
 So how do we do this?
 Probiotic capsules are a start but typically inadequate for immune health.
 What I’m referring to is real, cultured and fermented foods!
 All traditional populations have always consumes a variety of cultured and fermented foods for good health and immunity.
 Foods like kimchee, sauerkraut, miso, yogurt, kefir, and many other fermented vegetables are literally PACKED WITH TRILLIONS of beneficial bacteria in each serving.
 Compare this to the average ‘high-potency’ probiotic, which may have 30-100 billion per serving.
 You’d literally have to consume an entire bottle of probiotics to equal a single serving (hand-size) of cultured/fermented foods.
 NOTE: THESE MUST ALL BE NON-DAIRY!
 A great resource to find out more on fermented foods is www.culturesforhealth.com.